PrincetonUniversity/STELLOPT/SHARE/doc/README_mscompile.md

 =====================

+# INSTALL NETCDF, NETDCDF-CXXX and NETCDF-FORTRAN (in that order)
-I had to write a few custom builds to make netcdf-c, netcdf-cxx, and netcdf-fortran to compile together.
+--- I had to write a few custom builds to make netcdf-c, netcdf-cxx, and
+    netcdf-fortran to compile together.

 These are located under the STELLOPT/SHARE/pkgbuilds (WARNING: I set the prefix for installation to /mingw64)